Engee documentation

 Yes

-# Check valve maximum area — area of fully open check valve
+# Check valve maximum area — the area of the fully open check valve

 Details

-The cross-sectional area of the check valve orifice in the fully open position.
+The cross-sectional area of the non-return valve opening in the fully open position.

 Dependencies

-To use this parameter, select the Cylinder B end cushioning checkbox.
+To use this option, check the box Cylinder B end cushioning.

 Default value